About the course …

 If a student wishes to take a holiday, shorten their course or reduce the

-a future course IF THE SCHOOL IS INFORMED AT LEAST 3 WEEKS BEFORE THE
+credits for a future course IF THE SCHOOL IS INFORMED AT LEAST 3

 Will Mayflower College prepare me to take any official exams?

-centre.
-We offer IELTS exam preparation courses and the examination is held
+System) centre.
+We offer IELTS exam preparation courses and the

-regularly (see here for details).
-We also offer an Aviation English exam (TEA),
+examination is held regularly (see here for details).
+We also offer the

 Do I need a Visa to study at your school?

-advice on visa and immigration policies.
-You can read more information here.
+for advice on visa and immigration policies.
+You can read more

 What happens on a Bank Holiday?

-On Bank holidays (and all public holidays) there are no lessons, but we provide
+On Bank holidays (and all public holidays) there are no lessons, so we

 How do I book a course?